Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: System Model

 We consider that distributed IRSs are deployed to assist the BS-UE communications in the network.
-Assume that all IRSs are of the same height equal to $H_\textrm{I}$ m, while the IRSs' horizontal locations are modeled by a 2D HPPP $\Lambda_\textrm{I}$ (independent of $\Lambda_\textrm{B}$) on the ground plane with given density $\lambda_\textrm{I}$ IRSs/m$^2$.
+Assume that all IRSs are of the same height equal to $H_\textrm{I}$ m,\footnote{Our analytical framework is applicable to any given height of BSs/IRSs, which can also be extended to account for their random heights by employing the 3-dimensional point process where the height of each BS/IRS is randomly set within a certain range.} while the IRSs' horizontal locations are modeled by a 2D HPPP $\Lambda_\textrm{I}$ (independent of $\Lambda_\textrm{B}$) on the ground plane with given density $\lambda_\textrm{I}$ IRSs/m$^2$.
 Denote the set of IRS horizontal locations as $\mathcal{W}\triangleq\{\bold w_j\in\mathbb{R}^2|j\in\Lambda_\textrm{I}\}$, where $\bold w_j$ is the 2D coordinate of an IRS $j\in\Lambda_\textrm{I}$.
 Denote $d_j$ as the horizontal distance between UE 0 and IRS $j$, as shown in Fig. \ref{IRS}.
-Since the IRS is only effective in providing signal enhancement via reflect beamforming in a \textit{local} region \cite{IRSlyuSingleCell}, we consider the practical scenario where UE 0 is associated with its nearest IRS 0 for dedicated reflect beamforming, if IRS 0 is within a certain threshold distance $D_1$, i.e., $d_0\leq D_1$.\footnote{\rev{The threshold $D_1$ is practically set such that each IRS serves a finite number of UEs in its neighborhood only.}} On the other hand, if there is no IRS within $D_1$, then UE 0 is served by BS 0 only without any associated IRS.
-Moreover, for the purpose of exposition, we assume that each IRS is always on and reflects the received signal at all time, regardless of whether there is any UE associated with it.\footnote{The results in this paper can be extended to the general case where each IRS is independently on or off with a certain probability.
-Nevertheless, we consider that all IRSs are on to characterize the worst-case interference.} As a result, UE 0 receives the reflected interference from all co-RB/co-channel BSs by all IRSs (including its associated IRS 0 if any).
-To model such interference accurately while maintaining analytical tractability, we assume that only the IRSs within a sufficiently large threshold distance $D_2$ ($D_2>D_1$) from UE 0, denoted by the set $\mathcal{J}\triangleq\{j\in\Lambda_\textrm{I}|d_j\leq D_2\}$, will contribute the interference to UE 0.
-Finally, to maximize the passive beamforming gain of the IRS to each served UE, we assume that its served UEs are assigned in orthogonal-time RBs, i.e., at each time instant, each IRS serves at most one UE.
+Since the IRS typically provides signal enhancement via reflect beamforming in a \textit{local} region \cite{IRSlyuSingleCell}, we consider the practical scenario where UE 0 is associated with its nearest IRS 0 for dedicated reflect beamforming, if IRS 0 is within a certain threshold distance $D_1$, i.e., $d_0\leq D_1$.\footnote{The threshold $D_1$ is practically set such that each IRS serves a finite number of UEs in its neighborhood only.} On the other hand, if there is no IRS within $D_1$, then UE 0 is served by BS 0 only without any associated IRS.\footnote{To implement this, each IRS controller can sense the nearby UEs and decide to associate with them or not based on their signal strengths, then send the associated UEs’ identification back to the BS (via a separate control link) for RB allocations.
+Note that such IRS-UE associations change only when the UEs move in/out from the coverage of each IRS, which usually happens not so frequently for typical IRS-aided scenarios (e.g., hotspot with local users).} Moreover, for the purpose of exposition, we assume that each IRS is always on and reflects the received wave at all time, regardless of whether there is any UE associated with it.\footnote{The results in this paper can be extended to the general case where each IRS is independently on or off with a certain probability.
+Nevertheless, we consider that all IRSs are on to characterize the worst-case interference.} As a result, UE 0 receives the reflected signal/interference by all IRSs (including its associated IRS 0 if any). \rev{To model the randomly reflected signal/interference by non-serving IRSs accurately while maintaining analytical tractability, we adopt the \textbf{Approximation 1} that only the IRSs within a sufficiently large threshold distance $D_2$ ($D_2>D_1$) from UE 0, denoted by the set $\mathcal{J}\triangleq\{j\in\Lambda_\textrm{I}|d_j\leq D_2\}$, will contribute the signal/interference to it.} Finally, to maximize the passive beamforming gain of the IRS to each served UE, we assume that its served UEs are assigned in \textit{orthogonal-time} RBs, i.e., time division multiple access (TDMA) or time sharing is adopted for the UEs served by the same IRS.\footnote{It is shown in \cite{IRSbeixiongNOMA} that for IRS-aided multiple access, the TDMA scheme is in general superior over the FDMA scheme due to the hardware limitation of IRS passive reflection, which can be made time-selective, but not frequency-selective\cite{QQirsMag}.}